12.23. DD 23: Taler KYC

 PROGRAM = taler-aml-program

-If no CHECK_NAME is provided at all, the AML PROGRAM is to be run immediately.
+If CHECK_NAME is set to “SKIP” (or is not provided at all), the AML PROGRAM is to be run immediately.
 This is useful if no client-interaction is required to arrive at a decision.

 Note